guilatrova/latrovacommits-articles/posts/2021/2021-05-03-consistent-integrations/post.en-us.md

 We had an amazing experience by picking this design pattern to solve this particular issue.

 What do you think?
 Do you see any challenges that we could have done easier?
+Get in touch! 🙂